 Many state-of-the-art networks in robot learning build upon architectural designs originally developed for other domains, such as vision and language.
 With this work, we aim to encourage the exploration of action-centric neural network architectures that are tailored to the unique characteristics of robot learning, particularly those aspects that are underexplored in other fields.

-\paragraph{Limitations and future work} First, the Rodrigues Network focuses on leveraging the kinematic structure at the level of \textit{joints}, while overlooking the geometry of the \textit{links}, such as their lengths and shapes.
-More effectively incorporating link information and geometry awareness could provide a more comprehensive representation of the kinematic structure, potentially improving performance on tasks that require precise contact reasoning.
-Second, the current Neural Rodrigues Operator is designed for rotational joints; extending it to handle both rotational and translational joints could broaden the network’s applicability to a wider range of robotic systems.
+\paragraph{Limitations and future work} First, while Rodrigues Networks successfully incorporate articulated kinematics as an inductive bias, they do not yet account for the geometry of individual links.
+In many settings, this information is available and could improve performance on tasks that require precise contact reasoning.
+Second, the current Neural Rodrigues Operator is restricted to rotational joints.
+Extending it to also handle translational joints would broaden its applicability.
 Third, our robot learning experiments focused on imitation learning.
-An important direction for future work is to investigate how the network performs under reinforcement learning (RL), which could enhance its generality and effectiveness in closed-loop learning scenarios.
+Exploring reinforcement learning (RL) scenarios could further test the network’s generality and effectiveness in closed-loop settings.